Gravitational Waves from Confinement in $SU(N)$ Yang-Mills Theory: Polyakov Loop Model

 \subsection{Polyakov Loop Effective Action}

-In principle, it is possible to derive an effective action written in terms of the traced thermal Wilson line directly from the Yang-Mills action of the theory.
-To do this analytically, however, will inevitably require approximations.
-After the work of Svetitsky and Yaffe \cite{Svetitsky1982}, many attempts at this were made \cite{Polonyi1982, Gross1984, Ogilvie1984, Matsuoka1984, Green1984}.
+The effective action written in terms of the traced thermal Wilson line can be directly derived from the Yang-Mills action of the theory.
+Explicit analytic computations inevitably require approximations and perturabtive expansions.
+After the work of Svetitsky and Yaffe \cite{Svetitsky1982}, many attempts were made \cite{Polonyi1982, Gross1984, Ogilvie1984, Matsuoka1984, Green1984}.
 See \cite{Fukushima2017} for a review on this subject.

-To study the confinement transition at large $N$, it becomes clear that such analytic approaches will not suffice, and input from lattice results is required.
-One alternative approach is to write down an effective potential which preserves the $Z_N$ symmetry in terms of a set of free parameters, and fix these parameters using results obtained from lattice computations.
-Indeed, this is the method employed in \cite{Huang2021} upon which our work is based.
-The simplest potential one can write down that preserves the $Z_N$ symmetry and exhibits a FOPT reads,
+The physics of the confinement transition is inherently non-perturbative.
+Therefore, perturbative approaches will likely not suffice and input from lattice results is required.
+Here, we use an effective potential which preserves the $Z_N$ symmetry in terms of a set of free parameters, and fix these parameters using results obtained from lattice computations, see also \cite{Huang2021} upon which our work is based.
+The simplest potential one can write down that preserves the $Z_N$ symmetry and exhibits a FOPT reads

 where the factor of $T^4$ ensures the correct dimensionality of the potential.
+Note that we are following a strict expansion in powers of $\ell$ and the term $(\ell^N + \ell^{*N})$ is only included if $N$ is smaller or equal to our overall expansion order.
 While the dimensionless coefficients $A, B,$ and $C$ are generally temperature-dependent, in \cite{Ratti2006, Fukushima2017} it is reasoned that only the coefficient $A$ needs to be temperature-dependent to capture the necessary effects.
+We explicitly verified this assumption by finding a negligible improvement in the fit with temperature-dependent higher-order coefficients.
+For instance, in the $SU(4)$ effective potential we promoted $b_4 \rightarrow a_5 + a_6(T_{\text{c}}/T)$ and re-fitted.
+We found only a marginal improvement in the $\chi^2$ value of the fit and a qualitatively identical potential, in particular in relation to its behaviour with temperature.

 The VEV of the Polyakov loop is, in general, a complex number; however, the $Z_N$ symmetry of the potential allows one to choose a convenient direction.
 Denoting by $\ell_0$ the magnitude of the VEV of the Polyakov loop, which is temperature-dependent, it is easy to see that